hazraChandrima/EduConnect/README.md

 ### 🤖 AI Components

-- **LangChain & FAISS**: For creating a domain-specific chatbot limited to computer science topics
+- **OpenAI API + LangChain & FAISS**: For creating a domain-specific chatbot limited to computer science topics
 - **OpenAI API**: Powers the quiz generation feature, converting PDFs and text into educational quizzes

 ---